Unitary representations of three dimensional Lie groups revisited: An approach via harmonic functions: Introduction

-In addition, it is shown that the formalism can be enlarged to cover the unitary representations of the non-compact non-semisimple Euclidean group $E_2$ by means of appropriate contractions of realisations.
-It is known that the Lie group $E_2$ can be obtained by some contractions of $SU(1,1)$ \cite{IW}.
-This relation extends also at the level of the parameter space.
+The above-mentioned formalism can also be reformulated to deal with the unitary representations of the non-compact, non-semisimple Euclidean group $E_2$, by means of appropriate contractions of realisations.
+It is well known that the Lie group $E_2$ can be obtained by some contractions of $SU(1,1)$ \cite{IW,WE}.
+This relation remains also valid at the level of the parameter space.
 The parameter space of $E_2$ is $\mathbb R^2 \times [0,2\pi[$ which is related to $[0,2\pi[\times [0,2\pi[ \times \mathbb R_+$ and allows a parameterisation of the cone ${\cal C}_{2,2}$ of equation \beqa x_1^2 +x_2^2 -x_3^2 - x_4^2 = 0 \ . \nn \eeqa The parameterisation becomes bijective on ${\cal C}_{2,2} \setminus\{0\}$, {\it i.e.}, on the cone with one point removed.
 Since ${\cal C}_{2,2} \setminus\{0\} $ can be seen as a singular limit of ${\mathbb H}_{2,2}\setminus \mathbb S^1$, all unitary representations of the Euclidean group $E_2 $ are obtained by a contraction procedure of $SU(1,1)$ representations as functions on ${\cal C}_{2,2}\setminus \{0\}$.
 Such a process to obtain Lie groups with a semi-direct structure from semisimple Lie groups is known as confluence (see {\it e.g.} \cite{ww}).

-Note that in \cite{nor}, realisations of the Lie groups $SO(3), SO(1,2)$ and $E_2$ where obtained in unified manner for the description of the Landau quantum systems, albeit these realisations differ from our construction.

-Finally, all the irreducible representations of the simple Lie groups obtained so far have the very interesting property of corresponding to harmonic functions on the appropriate spaces.